cratonoid/Elevator_Project/README.md

 ✅ Open a terminal and navigate to the project directory.

-✅ Run the elevator_count.ipynb Jupyter notebook count the number of people standing in the queue in front of the elevator then run elevator_calculation to  find the most efficient elevator that will take the least time to reach the perticular floor .
+✅ Run the elevator_count.ipynb Jupyter notebook count the number of people standing in the queue in front of the elevator .

+✅ Now run elevator_calculation to  find the most efficient elevator that will take the least time to reach the perticular floor .

 # Usage <img src="https://user-images.githubusercontent.com/72274851/222215440-158ffdc1-8a23-4c7f-81c2-44e864d6d043.png" width="60" height="60">